ad

 This is a two-day workshop of certified training on behaviour management.
 The first day focuses participants on gaining a basic understanding of crisis intervention methods with the emphasis on early intervention and non-physical methods for preventing or managing disruptive behaviour.
 The second day of training expands on crisis intervention methods to include the study and practice of holding skills, used as a last resort when an individual becomes an immediate danger to themselves or others.

-Autism Spectrum Disorder and Applied Behaviour Analysis
+Autism Spectrum Disorder and Applied Behaviour Analysis [ON-EA160]

 Plus Icon Minus Icon